knupel/ROMANESCO-Processing/DOC_30/A_Revision.md

 > add item Lorenz attractor
 > add method to make screenshot by press 'p' touch keyboard
 > add library costume_rope and improve few items with it.
+> add library Motion_rope
-> add intertia method for the main camera
+> add iniertia method for the main camera
+> add master and follower system to link item between them from core code, not from the controller GUI

 MINOR